secworks/sha256/README.md

 words from the digest registers.
 The core will update the LSW too.

 ## Streaming interface ##
-There is a streaming interface for the core provided [Olof Kindgren](https://github.com/olofk).
+There is a streaming interface for the core contributed by [Olof Kindgren](https://github.com/olofk).

+- src/interfaces/stream/rtl - RTL source file for wrapped core
+- src/interfaces/stream/tb - Testbench for the wrapped core

 ## AXI4 interface ##